-Office Hours: By appointment (online).
+Office Hours: By appointment and Office Hours (This is subject to change after the first week of courses due to schedules getting set for the semester.
 Read the complete syllabus:

 GEA 1000: Geography for a Changing World

 Welcome to the "Geography of a Changing World" course.
 This course provides an understanding of the dynamic interplay of physical, human, and environmental forces shaping our planet.
 The complexity of the world's Geography is simplified with the knowledge and understanding that "everything is related to everything else, but near things are more related than distant things"- Waldo Tobler.